phorton1/base-apps-gitMUI/docs/context.md

-# gitUI - Context Implementation Details
+# gitMUI - Context Implementation Details

 The system has several notions of context for selecting getting to a repo.